pbosetti/flotr/README.markdown

     plot << cos
     plot.plot

-At the moment, the Flotr::Plot.plot method automatically opens the plot within a browser window under OS X only.
-On Windows, you have to open the generated file by hands.
+At the moment, the Flotr::Plot.plot method automatically opens the plot within a browser window under OS X and Windows.
+On other platforms (Linux) you have to open the generated file by hands.

 Thanks to
 =========